2023 Solar Incentives Guide for Bossier City, LA - Tax Credits & Rebates

 EcoWatch's Bossier City, LA Solar Incentives FAQs

-An excellent idea would be to talk to a representative from the company that installed your solar system — or get in touch with a local Bossier City solar installer — to better understand which incentives you may qualify for.
+Your best bet is to talk to a representative from the company that installed your system – or call a local Bossier City solar installer — to better understand which incentives you might qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.